qmk/qmk_firmware/HAND_WIRE.md

 #### config.h

-The first thing we're going to want to modify is the `config.h` file.
-On line 32 and 33, you'll see `MATRIX_ROWS` and `MATRIX_COLS` - set both these variables to however many rows and columns you have on your keyboard.
+The first thing you're going to want to modify is the `config.h` file.
+Find `MATRIX_ROWS` and `MATRIX_COLS` and them to match the dimensions of your keyboard's matrix.

-On line 38 and 39 you'll see the `COLS` and `ROWS` definitions - this is where you'll enter the pins you used, in order (left-to-right when looking at the top of the keyboard, but right-to-left when looking at the bottom).

-There are some other variables that you'll be able to modify (lines 23-29), but it's not necessary to do that now (or ever, really).
+Farther down are `MATRIX_ROW_PINS` and `MATRIX_COL_PINS`.
+Change their definitions to match how you wired up your matrix (looking from the top of the keyboard, the rows run top-to-bottom and the columns run left-to-right).
+Likewise, change the definition of `UNUSED_PINS` to match the pins you did not use (this will save power).

 #### \<project_name\>.h

 The next file you'll want to look at is `<project_name>.h`.
 You're going to want to rewrite the `KEYMAP` definition - the format and syntax here is extremely important, so pay attention to how things are setup.
 The first half of the definition are considered the arguments - this is the format that you'll be following in your keymap later on, so you'll want to have as many k*xy* variables here as you do keys.
 The second half is the part that the firmware actually looks at, and will contain gaps depending on how you wired your matrix.

 We'll dive into how this will work with the following example.
 Say we have a keyboard like this: